Abbasid revolution: Mesopotamia phase

 The Abbasids wasted no time in continuing from Persia into Mesopotamia.
 In August 749, Umayyad commander Yazid ibn Umar al-Fazari attempted to meet the forces of al-Ta'i before they could reach Kufa.
 Not to be outdone, the Abbasids launched a nighttime raid on al-Fazari's forces before they had a chance to prepare.
-During the raid, al-Ta'i himself was finally killed in battle.
-Despite the loss, al-Fazari was routed and fled with his forces to Wasit.
+During the raid, al-Ta'i himself was killed in battle.
+Despite this loss, al-Fazari was routed and fled with his forces to Wasit.
 The Siege of Wasit took place from that August until July 750.
-Although a respected military commander had been lost, a large portion of the Umayyad forces were essentially trapped inside Wasit and could be left in their virtual prison while more offensive military actions were made.
+Although a respected military commander had been killed, a large portion of the Umayyad forces were essentially trapped inside Wasit and could be left in their virtual prison while more offensive military actions were made.

+Ibrahim al-Imam, the leader of the Abbasid movement, was executed by Marwan II as the Abbasid armies were entering Iraq.
 Concurrently with the siege in 749, the Abbasids crossed the Euphrates and took Kufa.
-The son of Khalid al-Qasri – a disgraced Umayyad official who had been tortured to death a few years prior – began a pro-Abbasid riot starting at the city's citadel.
-On 2 September 749, al-Hasan bin Qahtaba essentially just walked right in to the city and set up shop.
+Muhammad ibn Khalid al-Qasri, son of a disgraced Umayyad official who had been tortured to death a few years earlier, began a pro-Abbasid riot from the city's citadel.
+On 2 September 749, al-Hasan ibn Qahtaba essentially just walked right in to the city and set up shop.
 Some confusion followed when Abu Salama, an Abbasid officer, pushed for an Alid leader.
 Abu Muslim's confidante Abu Jahm reported what was happening, and the Abbasids acted preemptively.
-On Friday, 28 November 749, before the siege of Wasit had even finished, As-Saffah, the great-grandson of Muhammad's uncle, al-Abbas, was recognized as the new caliph in the mosque at Kufa.
+On Friday, 28 November 749, before the siege of Wasit had even finished, al-Saffah, the great-grandson of Muhammad's uncle, al-Abbas, was recognized as the new caliph in the mosque at Kufa.
 Abu Salama, who witnessed twelve military commanders from the revolution pledging allegiance, was embarrassed into following suit.